-The emission factors resulting from the application of Equation 2 (Table 8) are based on the assumption that all of the biomass carbon is emitted in the year of the event-commonly referred to as committed emissions.
+The emission factors resulting from the application of Equation 2 are based on the assumption that all of the biomass carbon is emitted in the year of the event-commonly referred to as committed emissions.
+The emission factor for fire is calculated using equation 2.27 in the IPCC 2006 AFOLU report.